-There are two types of memory allocation available to the C programmer, one in which R manages the clean-up and the other in which user has full control (and responsibility).
+There are two types of memory allocation available to the C programmer, one in which R manages the clean-up and the other in which users have full control (and responsibility).

-These functions are declared in header R\ext/RS.h which is included by R.h.
+These functions are declared in header R_ext/RS.h which is included by R.h.